emagiz/emdocs/mds/microlearning/novice-create-your-transformations-json-to-xml.md

 <p align="center"><img src="../../img/microlearning/novice-create-your-transformations-json-to-xml--change-message-format.png"></p>

-### 3.2 Message mapping in Design
+### 3.3 Message mapping in Design

 Just as you are used to you simply create the correct message mapping in Design as you would do when you would create a message mapping for XML messages.
 If you are unsure how to do this please revisit the section on Design in the Crash Course Platform.

-### 3.2 Create transformation in Create
+### 3.4 Create transformation in Create

 Just as you are used to you simply create the correct transformation functionality (filter, transformation, static input, etc.) as you would do when you would create the correct transformation functionality for XML messages.
 If you are unsure how to do this please revisit the section on Create in the Crash Course Platform.

-### 3.3 Needed support objects
+### 3.5 Needed support objects

 However, eMagiz needs to be told whether the input and/or output message is JSON.
 To tell this to the flow component you will need some support objects.
-If you build an API Gateway flow this will be done automatically based on the settings in Design.
+If you have defined your default message format correctly (i.e. set it to JSON) eMagiz will auto-generate the relevant support objects for you.

+Whether or not eMagiz has auto-generated the components the remainder of this section is interesting to take knowledge of.
 The crucial part of this is the virtual root.
 Remember we told you to create an extra entity in Design in your system message when the root of the JSON had a name?
 This is the reason why.
 As JSON can in theory have multiple roots which XML cannot have, yet we use the same underlying technology in eMagiz to transform both of them (JSON to JSON, JSON to XML, XML to JSON, XML to XML) you need to take this into account.

 In this case, we want to transform from JSON to XML and therefore you need a JSON source factory within your flow.
 In this component, you need to define your virtual root based on your system message in Design.
 This is always the name of the root entity as defined as your system message in Design.
 In the example shown above, this will mean that the virtual root for this example is root.